wassermanlab/JASPAR-inference-tool/README.md

 # JASPAR profile inference tool
 This repository contains the data and code used by the JASPAR profile inference tool.
-For more information refer to the Supplementary Data of the JASPAR [2016](https://academic.oup.com/nar/article/44/D1/D110/2502663) and [2020](https://academic.oup.com/nar/advance-article/doi/10.1093/nar/gkz1001/5614568) manuscripts.
+For more information refer to the JASPAR [2016](https://academic.oup.com/nar/article/44/D1/D110/2502663) and [2020](https://academic.oup.com/nar/advance-article/doi/10.1093/nar/gkz1001/5614568) Supplementary Data.

 ## News
-11/11/2019 We improved the profile inference tool using our own implementation of the recently described [similarity regression](https://www.nature.com/articles/s41588-019-0411-1) method.
+01/09/2019 We improved the profile inference tool by implementing our own [similarity regression](https://www.nature.com/articles/s41588-019-0411-1) method.

 ## Content
-* The folder `examples` contains the sequences of two transcription factors (TFs) and that of a negative example such as the serine/threonine-protein kinase [mTOR](https://www.uniprot.org/uniprot/P42345)
+* The folder `examples` contains the sequences of two transcription factors (TFs) and that of a negative example such as the human serine/threonine-protein kinase [mTOR](https://www.uniprot.org/uniprot/P42345)
-* The folder `files` contains the output from the script [`get_files.py`](https://github.com/wassermanlab/JASPAR-profile-inference/blob/master/files/get_files.py), which creates [JSON files](https://en.wikipedia.org/wiki/JSON) for inference and downloads profile inference cut-offs on the percentage of sequence identity from [Cis-BP](http://cisbp.ccbr.utoronto.ca/), TF sequences and DNA-binding domains (DBDs) from [UniProt](https://www.uniprot.org/) and [Pfam](https://pfam.xfam.org/), respectively, etc.
+* The folder `files` contains the output from the script [`get_files.py`](https://github.com/wassermanlab/JASPAR-profile-inference/blob/master/files/get_files.py), which creates [JSON files](https://en.wikipedia.org/wiki/JSON) and BLAST+ formatted databases required by the inference tool, and downloads TF sequences and DNA-binding domains (DBDs) from [UniProt](https://www.uniprot.org/) and [Pfam](https://pfam.xfam.org/), respectively, cut-offs on the DBD percentage of sequence identity from [Cis-BP](http://cisbp.ccbr.utoronto.ca/), etc.
-* The folder `models` contains the outputs from the scripts [`pairwise.py`](https://github.com/wassermanlab/JASPAR-profile-inference/blob/master/models/pairwise.py), which creates the pairwise alignment of DBDs, and [`regression.py`](https://github.com/wassermanlab/JASPAR-profile-inference/blob/master/models/regression.py), which builts the similarity regression models
+* The folder `models` contains the similarity regression models resulting from the execution of the scripts [`pairwise.py`](https://github.com/wassermanlab/JASPAR-profile-inference/blob/master/models/pairwise.py) and [`regression.py`](https://github.com/wassermanlab/JASPAR-profile-inference/blob/master/models/regression.py) in sequential order
 * The script [`infer_profile.py`](https://github.com/wassermanlab/JASPAR-profile-inference/blob/master/infer_profile.py) takes as input the `files` and `models` folders and a proteic sequence, in [FASTA format](https://en.wikipedia.org/wiki/FASTA_format), and provides profile inferences
 * The file [`environment.yml`](https://github.com/wassermanlab/JASPAR-profile-inference/blob/master/environment.yml) contains the conda environment (see Installation) used to develop the profile inference tool for JASPAR 2020